Sweet lassi is the perfect summer drink that comes together in less than five minutes.

 - Lassi should be foamy.
 My mother emphasized that point when sharing the recipe.
 In this sweet lassi recipe, the trick is to blend the ice and yogurt together before adding the water and sugar.

 - You can have sweet or salty lassi.
 I mostly lean towards sweet lassi but if you feel like you need a Gatorade substitute, try substituting salt for sugar in this recipe.

 - There is no real fixed yogurt to water ratio.
 I played around with the proportions to figure out what I liked.
 I don’t want my lassi to be too thick but that’s just me.
 See what you like!

 - You can use this lassi recipe as a base to make mango lassi.
 Just add some mango pulp with the water and sugar.
 It’s totally fine to use mango pulp from a can.

 More Pakistani Drinks

 Sweet Lassi Recipe

 - 6 ice cubes

-- Add ice cubs and yogurt to a blender, and blend on low speed for 20 – 30 seconds till frothy.
+- Add ice cubs and yogurt to a blender, and blend on low speed for 20 – 30 seconds until frothy.

-- Add water and sugar to the yogurt and ice cube mixture and blend on low speed till well-mixed.
+- Add water and sugar to the yogurt and ice cube mixture and blend on low speed until well-mixed.